Czechia schengen visa

 Czechia COVID-19 travel restrictions

-Czechia has major restrictions for travel.
-Most visitors from Burundi will not be allowed to travel to Czechia.
+Czechia is open for travel.
+Most visitors from Vietnam can travel to Czechia without restrictions.
+No quarantine is required.
 Find travel restrictions, quarantine and entry requirements to travel Czechia.

 🎒 Czechia travel tips by fellow travellers